ShellyDCMS/cypress-test-utils-examples/README.md

 ## Examples
 In the [examples](/examples) folder you can find 3 small apps; an angular app, a lit app and a react app.
-Each app contains a driver that uses helpers, component tests, integration tests and e2e tests.
+Each app contains drivers that use helpers, component tests, integration tests and e2e tests.
 As you can see, all test levels use the *same* driver, meaning that if the feature's implementation changes, you'll need to change the driver alone, not the tests.